 On February 25, 2010, the Companies received final approval to implement their respective EE&C portfolios of programs and measures that were designed to achieve the 2011 and 2013 Act 129 energy efficiency and peak demand reduction targets.
 The Companies began full implementation of these programs and measures immediately after receiving such approval - which was over three months later than anticipated.
-This shortened implementation period, coupled with uncertainties involving Technical Reference Manual (TRM) protocols and measurement & evaluations processes, and a lack of flexibility to shift funds among programs within customer classes without Commission approval, may adversely affect the Companies' ability to achieve the Act 129 savings targets.
+This shortened implementation period, coupled with other factors, including changes and uncertainties associated with Technical Reference Manual (TRM) protocols and measurement & evaluations processes, and a lack of flexibility to shift funds among programs within customer classes without Commission approval, may adversely affect the Companies' ability to achieve the Act 129 savings targets.

 The Companies have already learned much during the first year of implementation.
-For example, participation in certain sectors, such as the Small C/I sector, is lagging expectations, while, participation from the Large C/I sector has far exceeded the Companies' initial projections.
+For example, participation in certain sectors, such as the Small C/I and Government/Non-profit sectors, are lagging expectations, while participation from the Large C/I sector has far exceeded the Companies' initial projections.
 Additionally, in the Large C/I sector, customers have been especially receptive to the Companies' lighting incentives, but not the Motors and Drives program incentives.
+Based on this acquired knowledge, the Companies submitted an expedited petition for approval of certain changes, which the Commission approved, and also a First Amended Plan EE&C Plan, which is pending approval in the Commission.

-The lack of implementation flexibility to shift funds in a timely manner from under- to over-subscribed, cost-effective programs is adversely impacting the Companies' EE&C strategies for compliance.
+While recognizing that the Commission is examining its EE&C Portfolio approval process, the Companies still believe that the lack of implementation flexibility to shift funds in a timely manner from under- to over-subscribed, cost-effective programs is adversely impacting the Companies' EE&C strategies for compliance.
 For example, funds for the Large C/I Equipment program are entirely committed, while funds for the Large C/I Motors and Drives program are largely unsubscribed.
-A shift of funds from one program to the other will not affect overall funding for this class; yet, the Companies must request formal approval to do so.
-While Penelec will file a modified EE&C Plan seeking approval to make this, as well as several other changes, the regulatory approval process may take several months.
-As a result, a number of otherwise eligible applications for incentives are suspended, pending Commission approval of additional funding.
+Shifting funds from the Motors and Drives program to the Large C/I Equipment program would have allowed the Companies to commit further funds to its customers.
+However, the Companies must request formal approval to do so, which they have in their request to amend their EE&C Plans.
+In the meantime, a number of otherwise eligible applications for incentives are suspended, pending Commission approval of additional funding.
 With more flexibility, Penelec would be able to shift funds among programs within the Large C/I sector, thus allowing otherwise eligible projects to be processed in time to contribute to Penelec's May 31, 2011 energy savings targets.